cozodb/cozo/IN_PROG.md

 # `cozo`

-Cozo is a general-purpose, experimental relational database that has a focus on graph data, with support for ACID transactions.
-It aims to implement a Purer, Better relational algebra without the historical baggage of SQL.
+Cozo is a general-purpose relational database that uses Datalog for queries, has a focus on graph data, and has support for ACID transactions.

 ## Teasers

-We have stored in our database a relation containing air travel routes with two columns `src` and `dst`.
-The following CozoScript query uses joins to find airports reachable by one stop from Frankfurt Airport (FRA), the busiest airport in the world:
+In the following, `:route` refers is a relation with two columns named `src` and `dst`, representing routes between airports.

+Find airports reachable by one stop from Frankfurt Airport (FRA), the busiest airport in the world:

 ```
 ?[destination] := :route{src: 'FRA', dst: stop},
                   :route{src: stop, dst: destination}
 ```

-Using recursion and inline rules, we can find _all_ airports reachable from Frankfurt (the transitive closure):
+Find _all_ airports reachable from Frankfurt (i.e., the transitive closure):

 ```
 reachable[airport] := :route{src: 'FRA', dst: airport}